 4. Articulate your value proposition

 What really makes your business stand out in a field that’s flooded with companies offering similar products or services?
-If you can’t think of obvious examples that highlight your business’s advantage, stand out processes or deliverable product, you need to reevaluate your value proposition and the aesthetic it projects to your customers.
+If you can’t think of obvious examples that highlight your business’s advantage, stand out processes or deliverable products, you need to reevaluate your value proposition and the aesthetic it projects to your customers.
 For many business leaders, it’s difficult to remove yourself from the day-to-day operations to think strategically about your value propositions.
 A good way to start is by asking the question: What do our most satisfied clients say about us?
 This will get you out of your own head and into the minds of your target market.

 5. Allocate a marketing budget